-COVID-19 has dramatically reduced travel, which has had an unprecedented adverse impact on the hotel industry.
-As a result, the COVID-19 pandemic has had, and is expected to continue to have, a significant adverse effect on the operating results of the Company's hotel properties, which depend primarily upon revenues driven by business and leisure travel, and on the Company's business, financial performance and operating results.
-Since March 2020, the Company has experienced a significant decline in bookings, occupancy and revenues across the Company's hotel properties, which the Company expects to continue for an indefinite period of time.
-The Company's hotel properties have operated at a property net operating loss since the outbreak of COVID-19, which has had an adverse impact on the Company's results of operations and cash flow from operations.
-In addition, the Company has reduced certain services and amenities at the Company's hotel properties.
-Although all of the Company's hotel properties are currently open and operational, the Company may be required, or elect, to temporarily suspend operations at one or more of the Company's hotel properties in the future depending on the length and severity of the COVID-19 pandemic and its related effects.
-If operations at any of the Company's hotel properties are suspended, the Company cannot give any assurance as to when operations at such hotel properties will resume at a full or reduced level.
+The COVID-19 pandemic dramatically reduced travel, which has had an unprecedented adverse impact on the hotel industry.
+As a result, the COVID-19 pandemic had a significant adverse effect on the operating results of the Company's hotel properties, which depend primarily upon revenues driven by business and leisure travel, and on the Company's business, financial performance and operating results.
+Since March 2020, the Company experienced a significant decline in bookings, occupancy and revenues across the Company's hotel properties.
+The Company's hotel properties operated at a property net operating loss since the outbreak of COVID-19, which had an adverse impact on the Company's results of operations and cash flow from operations.
+In addition, the Company reduced certain services and amenities at the Company's hotel properties.

 Each of the Company's hotel properties is subject to a mortgage loan secured by the Company's ownership interest in the property.
 If the Company is unable to service the mortgage loan secured by a hotel property due to decreased revenues generated by such property, the lender with respect to such mortgage loan may initiate foreclosure procedures with respect to the property or initiate other available remedies.
 As of the date of this Quarterly Report, the Company is current with respect to the payments due under the mortgage loans secured by the Company's hotel properties and or is in compliance with the modified terms of certain mortgage loans as agreed to with the lenders and other accommodations.
-As discussed in Note 4, "Debt," certain lenders have already agreed to limited loan modifications, including temporary deferrals of interest and principal payments and agreements to forebear the enforcement of default remedies available under the terms of the loan documents.
+As discussed in Note 4, "Debt," during 2021 certain lenders agreed to limited loan modifications, including temporary deferrals of interest and principal payments and agreements to forebear the enforcement of default remedies available under the terms of the loan documents.
 As of the date of this Quarterly Report, no lenders have accelerated the maturity of any of the loans secured by the Company's properties or initiated foreclosure procedures with respect to any of the Company's properties.